 - Crohn’s disease

-Neutropenia and Thrombocytopenia:
+Neutropenia and thrombocytopenia

-Since all cells are affected by the disruption, neutropenia and thrombocytopenia can occur at an advanced stage, resulting in thrombocytopenic purpura (hemorrhagic diathesis) and an overall weakening of the immune system.
+Since all cells are affected by the disruption, neutropenia and thrombocytopenia can occur at an advanced stage, resulting in thrombocytopenic purpura (hemorrhagic diathesis) and overall weakening of the immune system.

 - Loss of appetite